Terrorism Act 2006: Prime Minister's statement

 On 5 August, Tony Blair made a statement at his regular monthly news conference which included a mention of the proposed legislation.
 He said:

-"... there will be new anti-terrorism legislation in the Autumn.
-This will include an offence of condoning or glorifying terrorism.
-The sort of remarks made in recent days should be covered by such laws.
-But this will also be applied to justifying or glorifying terrorism anywhere, not just in the United Kingdom."

 The statement "the sort of remarks made in recent days" was generally taken as a reference to Omar Bakri Muhammad who had received a great deal of publicity for his reaction to the London bombing.
 There had been other statements, made by a number of controversial figures, about the 11 September 2001 attacks and attacks on US and UK forces during the Iraqi insurgency.
 These figures also include Muslim clerics such as Abu Qutada and Abu Hamza al-Masri.

 Home Secretary's second letter

 On 15 September, Clarke published draft clauses of the intended bill in a further letter to David Davis and Mark Oaten, writing that he would like their comments on them.
 He also announced further proposals for the bill, including a power to proscribe groups that glorify terrorism, and one to tackle dissemination of "radical written material by extremist bookshops".

 The draft clause 2 would make it illegal to publish a statement which "glorifies, exalts or celebrates the commission, preparation or instigation (whether in the past, in the future or generally) of acts of terrorism".
 This wording was criticised for being vague, and for potentially stifling legitimate debate about government policy and the causes of terrorism.
 The clause only covered terrorist events which occurred more than 20 years ago if they directly relate to current events; a list of events occurring more than 20 years ago which would be covered was to be prepared by the Home Office.
 This provision was criticised as entirely subjective, and giving the Home Office the right to decide who was a terrorist and who was a freedom fighter.